BUMETCS673/CS673OLSum23Proj-sum23metcs673_team3/docs/index.md

 ### Zuowen Tang (Eldoov)

 I am a current master's student specializing in Cryptography within the Computer Science Security branch.
 Despite my technical pursuits now, my academic journey began in the realm of Philosophy and Humanities, giving me a unique perspective on my current field.
 I'm also very interested in board games and video games.
-Currently, I'm building a new role-play system called _Torchlight_ (like DnD 5e or Pathfinder) with friends. (update for screen-shot)
+Currently, I'm building a new role-play system called _Torchlight_ (like DnD 5e or Pathfinder) with friends.

 ---